jenn-caracol/cybersecurity-labs/cybersecurity-for-small-networks/01-linux-and-network-map/README.md

 ### ❓Follow-up questions, projects, and research
 - Try creating the same setup in a cloud provider like AWS.
 - Learn more about LVM and other options for disks and partitioning when installing Linux to understand the differences.
-- At the end of the chapter, it talks about `rsync` from a linux to linux perspective.
+- At the end of the chapter, it talks about `rsync` from a linux to linux perspective to transfer files and folders.
 What about Linux and Windows?
 - Review the MS OpenSSH Key Management article for a smoother experience with copying a public key remotely.